metadata toggle

 Pigs.

-Indications for use
+Indications for use for each target species

 Treatment of infections caused by bacteria sensitive to amoxicillin:

-Pigs: Pleuropneumonia caused by Actinobacillus pleuropneumoniae; Meningitis caused by Streptococcus suis.
+Pigs: Pleuropneumonia caused by Actinobacillus pleuropneumoniae, Meningitis caused by Streptococcus suis

 Contraindications

-Special warnings for use in animals
+Special precautions for safe use in the target species

-Official, national and regional antimicrobial policies should be taken into account when the product is used.
-Use of the product should be based on susceptibility testing of the bacteria isolated from the animal.
-If this is not possible, therapy should be based on local (regional, farm level) epidemiological information about susceptibility of the target bacteria.
-Use of the product deviating from the instructions given in this datasheet may increase the prevalence of bacterial resistance to amoxicillin and may decrease its effectiveness of treatment with amoxicillin, due to the potential for cross-resistance.
-The uptake of medication by pigs can be altered as a consequence of illness.
-In case of insufficient uptake of water, pigs should be treated parenterally.
-Do not use in animals with serious kidney malfunction including anuria and oliguria.
+Use of the veterinary medicinal product should be in accordance with official, national and regional antimicrobial policies.
+Use of the veterinary medicinal product should be based on identification and susceptibility testing of the target pathogen(s).
+If this is not possible, therapy should be based on epidemiological information and knowledge of susceptibility of the target pathogens at farm level, or at local/regional level.
+Use of the veterinary medicinal product deviating from the instructions given in the SPC may increase the prevalence of bacterial resistance to amoxicillin and may decrease its effectiveness of treatment with amoxicillin, due to the potential for cross-resistance.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals

 Penicillins and cephalosporins may cause hypersensitivity (allergy) following injection, inhalation, ingestion or skin contact.
-Hypersensitivity to penicillins may lead to cross-sensitivity to cephalosporins and vice versa.
+Hypersensitivity to penicillins may lead to cross sensitivity to cephalosporins and vice versa.
 Allergic reactions to these substances may occasionally be serious.

 In the event of eye or skin contact, rinse the affected area with large amounts of clean water and if irritation occurs, seek medical attention.